 Project Update - Brandon Overflow Culvert

-The prelude to our two year Segment Six project- updates
+The prelude to our two year Segment Six project has started on Center Street.

 After the flooding damage caused by Hurricane Irene, FEMA provided monies for the construction of a very large overflow culvert, to be installed under Route 7 starting at Rowe's Barber Shop and ending beyond Green Park by the lower falls.
 The intent is for any high water events to be minimized by the redirecting of millions of gallons of water away from the choke point that goes under the businesses and town offices.
 This should significantly reduce the damage of any high water from storms and spring flooding.